apache/iceberg/site/docs/spark-structured-streaming.md

 Please keep in mind that expiring old version of snapshots means you no longer be able to do time travel before the time on condition for expiration.

-### Rewriting manifests
+### Rewriting manifests (manifest compaction / rearrangement)

 To optimize write latency on streaming workload, Iceberg may write the new snapshot on fast append, which writes a new metadata per commit.
-This would lead lots of small manifest files, which is inefficient on reading the table.
+This would lead lots of small manifest files, which affects badly on file system (e.g.
+"small files problem" in HDFS), and brings inefficient on reading the table.

 You may want to run this action periodically to cluster the manifest files and pack into smaller number of files.
 The action can be also used to optimize read performance for specific partition spec.